John Okello: Cultural references to Okello

-The black slave played by Edward Roland in Werner Herzog's 1972 film Aguirre, the Wrath of God is named "Okello".
-In his commentary to the DVD version of the film, Herzog also says that the character of Aguirre himself was partly modelled on John Okello, with whom the director had been in contact.
+Werner Herzog included a black slave named Okello (played by Edward Roland) in his 1972 film Aguirre, the Wrath of God.
+In his commentary to the 2004 DVD version of the film, Herzog says that the character of Aguirre was partly modelled on John Okello, with whom the director had been in contact.
 (Okello had wanted Herzog to translate a book he had written.)
 Herzog explains: "I chose the name Okello because I owe his craze, his hysteria, his atrocious fantasies quite a bit for this film".